Advanced requests

 Before continuing, ensure you're familiar with basic Kubernetes access requests.
 See [Requesting Access](/integrations/resource-integrations/kubernetes/requesting-access.md) for more information.

-The steps below show to request admin access to all Kubernetes resources:
+The following steps show how to request admin access to all Kubernetes resources:

 Alternatively, specify the entire request via a command with the following arguments: